 Ongoing grief is normal, not dysfunctional.
 It's also not dysfunctional to experience unpleasant grief-related thoughts and emotions from time-to-time sometimes even years later.
 Humans are meant to experience both sides of the emotional spectrum - not just the warm and fuzzy half.
 As grieving people, this is especially true.
 Where there are things like love, appreciation, and fond memory, there will also be sadness, yearning, and pain.
 And though these experiences seem in opposition to one another, we can experience them all at the same time.

 Sure, people may push you to stop feeling the pain, but this is misguided.
-If the pain exists, it makes sense, because there will never come a day when you won’t wish for one more moment, one more conversation, one last hello, or one last goodbye.
-You learn to live with these wishes and you learn to accept that they won’t come true – not here on Earth – but you don’t stop wishing for them.
+If the pain always exists, it makes sense, because there will never come a day when you won't wish for one more moment, one more conversation, one last hello, or one last goodbye.
+You learn to live with these wishes and you learn to accept that they won't come true - not here on Earth - but you still wish for them.

 And let me reassure you, experiencing pain doesn't negate the potential for healing.
 With constructive coping and maybe a little support, the intensity of your distress will lessen and your healing will evolve over time.
 Though there will be many ups and downs, you should eventually reach a place where you're having just as many good days as bad...and then perhaps more good days than bad...until one day you may find that your bad grief days are few and far between.